wp-plugins/robo-gallery/readme.txt

 = How to insert gallery into Wordpress page or post? =

 When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

-= What can I do if some gallery interface elements in backend do not work properly? =

-If you have some conflict in gallery back end you can sort it with new compatibility option.
-If combobox element do not drop down you can switch between classic and modern style, as result you can avoid conflict with another code.

 = How to define size of the gallery images thumbnails? =